Pain Medicine

 Fibromyalgia

 Fibromyalgia is a common condition that causes muscle pain and fatigue.
-While there is no cure for the condition, a pain medicine specialist can help manage your symptoms with medication and lifestyle changes such as exercising and diet changes.
+While there is no cure for the condition, a pain medicine specialist can help manage your symptoms.
+They can prescribe medication and recommend lifestyle changes such as exercising and diet changes.

 Cancer Pain